Population Structures and Fertility

 Callable - call the function at setup time to produce the data.

-Artifact key (string) - load a different key from the artifact.
+Data key (string) - load a different key from the data plugin.

 For example, Mortality declares